-The NPPF states that Minerals Planning Authorities should plan for a steady and adequate supply of industrial minerals.
+MP1.17 The NPPF states that Minerals Planning Authorities should plan for a steady and adequate supply of industrial minerals.
 The industrial mineral that is extracted in Norfolk is silica sand which is used for the manufacture of glass.
 The silica sand is processed at an existing plant site, operated by Sibelco UK Ltd, which is located at Leziate.
 The processing plant site includes a rail head to export the processed mineral for use by glass manufacturers elsewhere.

-The NPPF states that the supply of silica sand should be planned as years' worth of production for the plant within a Mineral Planning Authority's area.
+MP1.18 The NPPF states that the supply of silica sand should be planned as years' worth of production for the plant within a Mineral Planning Authority's area.
 The stock of permitted reserves of silica sand should be at least 10 years' production for individual silica sand sites, and if significant new capital is required, then stocks for at least 15 years production should be planned for.

-The average silica sand production in Norfolk over the last 10 years (2007-2016) was 696,500 tonnes per annum.

-The average silica sand production in Norfolk over the last 3 years (2014-2016) was 785,400 tonnes per annum, which had dropped from the previous two years.

-A 20 year average production figure is not available for silica sand, however, based on the information available for 10 year and 3 year production averages (provided since 2013 and 2009 respectively), it is considered appropriate to continue to plan for an annual production of 750,000 tonnes per annum.

-The current permitted reserve of silica sand, at 31/12/2016 is 2,620,000 tonnes.
+- MP1.19 The average silica sand production in Norfolk over the last 10 years (2009-2018) was 721,117 tonnes per annum.
+The average silica sand production in Norfolk over the last 3 years (2016-2018) was 803,587 tonnes per annum. - MP1.10 A 20-year average production figure is not available for silica sand, however, based on the information available for 10-year and 3-year production averages (provided since 2013 and 2009 respectively), it is considered appropriate to continue to plan for an annual production of 750,000 tonnes per annum. - MP1.11 The current permitted reserve of silica sand, at 31/12/2018 is 3,000,000 tonnes.
 The permitted reserve therefore provides a landbank of less than 10 years' worth of silica sand production, which is below the level required by the NPPF.
 However, the permitted reserve is dependent upon the submission of suitable planning applications and the most recent planning application for a new silica sand extraction site in Norfolk was determined and granted in 2007.
+An application for a new silica sand extraction site in Norfolk was received in 2018 and is currently in the process of being determined.